 Emily Ross has been working at the Women’s Circus since 2006.
-She teaches on the New Women’s program and on the Intermediate and Advanced Acrobalance classes.
-She also teaches at Westside Circus and Footscray Community Arts Centre.
-As well as being one of our dedicated trainers Emily is currently studying osteopathy.
+She teaches on the Intermediate and Advanced Acrobalance classes.
+As well as being one of our dedicated trainers Emily is also an osteopathy.
 She loves working at Women’s Circus because of the sense of play, community, and inclusiveness of social circus.

 Simone joined the women's circus in 2009 and has never looked back!
 She loves so many things about the Women’s Circus – the friendly community vibe and feminist values means it’s a place where she feels very comfortable.
 Squeezing classes in around her nursing work, she has tried her hand at general aerials, Chinese pole, doubles trapeze, juggling and handstands, as well as discovering an enduring passion for acrobalance.
-Simone teaches the Northcote AcroFIT class alongside Emily Ross.
+Simone teaches the acro classes alongside Emily Ross.

 Keslea joined Women’s Circus in 2015 through the WeFo Teen Flyers program and has never looked back.
-Over her five years in the Women’s Circus community she has been a regular performer with our Red Coat stilt-walking rovers, and was part of the ensemble for our 2019 show THE DRILL working with acro and aerial skills.
+Over her years in the Women’s Circus community she has been a regular performer with our Red Coat stilt-walking rovers, and was part of the ensemble for our 2019 show THE DRILL working with acro and aerial skills.
 In 2018 Kelsea launched her own independent clowning business ‘Cookie the Clown’, mixing her love of juggling, stilt-walking, balloon twisting and games to entertain and delight audiences.
-Kelsea is currently the Assistant Trainer on our WeFo Teen Flyers class and has a passion for teaching circus to children and teenagers.
+In 2021 she completed a Certificate IV in Circus Arts at NICA.